lufesipe/lufesipe/README.md

 <h1 align=center>Hello!
 I'm Luiz</h1>

-<p>:books: I'm currently finishing my engineering degree and also studying to become a front-end dev.</p>
+<p>:books: I obtained a degree in mechanical engineering and now I'm studying to become a fullstack developer.</p>
 <p>:bulb: At the moment I'm a beginner.
 But let me know if I can collaborate somehow on a project!</p>

 <h2>You can contact me via:</h2>